amituttam/notes/docs/study/gio-high-replication.rst

      queried using standard SQL.
    * Megastore is powered by *Bigtable* which is a distributed key-value store.

+     * Big Table is super fast and highly scalable.
+However, this design has some tradeoffs.
+Mainly data can be unavailable for short periods of time

    * Finally, the file system that powers all this is *GFSv2*, a distributed filesystem.